lite-xl/lite-xl.github.io/docs/user-guide/ide-setup.md

 ## Intellisense

-`lsp` is a plugin that provides support for intellisense (LSP protocol), while `lintplus` provides support for linters in case A LSP server lacks an integrated linter.
+`lsp` is a plugin that provides support for intellisense (LSP protocol), while `lintplus` provides support for linters in case a LSP server lacks an integrated linter.

 There is also `lsp_snippets`, which adds snippets support from `lsp` to the `snippets` plugin.